Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 sliced cucumber, onion, and dill layer in a jar

-STEP THREE: Once the vinegar mixture is cooled, slowly pour over the cucumber and onion.
+STEP THREE: Once the vinegar brine mixture is cooled, slowly pour over the cucumber and onion.
 Allow the salad to marinate for 15 minutes before serving.

 PRO TIP: